Share Price:

 Our Targets

-To learn more about our progress, visit our Annual Report 2024/25.
+To learn more about our targets, visit our Annual Report.

 Our Progress Highlights

-workers in the finished goods supply chain were covered by our Worker Wellbeing Programme
+of our Tier 1 workers in our supply chain covered by the Wellbeing Programme

 Our Commitments in Action